nopnop2002/esp-idf-voice-control/README.md

 # esp-idf-voice-control
-Demonstration of voice control of esp32.
+Demonstration of esp32 voice control using Bluetooth.
 No hardware other than ESP32 and smartphone is required.

 # Installation for ESP32